pau1a/Transcrypt/IA.md

 # **7. Taxonomy**

 The taxonomy defines the classification system used across content, including tags, categories, and thematic groupings.
 It ensures consistent organisation, improves discoverability, and supports internal search behaviours.
+Taxonomy also powers several cross-referential partials—such as Related Stories, For Your Industry, and Research Highlight—whose behaviour and placement rules are governed in Appendix D. Any taxonomy-driven partial must reflect the authoritative taxonomy structures defined in this section.

 ## **7.1 Core Categories**